Your Questions about Photo Enforcement and More, Answered.

 Construction workers and hydro employees don’t have set hours.
 While you may feel absolutely sure there isn’t anyone there because you don’t see anyone or because it’s the evening, weekend or a holiday, the reality is, there might be.

-By the time that Drivers SEE a worker and decide to slow down, it can be too late.
+By the time that drivers SEE a worker and decide to slow down, it can be too late.
 Having a limit that is in place all the time slows traffic down to better react when they do come across workers or equipment.

 If you want to check after the 14 days, you can contact the Provincial Offences Court at 373 Broadway in Winnipeg (telephone: 204-945-3156 or toll-free: 1-800-282-8069) or any Regional Provincial Court Office.
 All Provincial Court Offices are open Monday to Friday between 8:30 a.m. and 4:30 p.m. (excluding holidays).